 Luang Prabang, Laos — even the name sounds melodic (pronunciation guide: it’s loo-ong pra-bong).
 If you’re going to Southeast Asia, Luang Prabang should be on your itinerary.
 Laos is one of my favourite countries, and I’ve written a lot about it.
 To help you plan your trip, check out the following articles (plus don’t forget my general Asia articles).

-- There are a lot of so-called elephant sanctuaries in Asia.
+A note: There are a lot of elephant sanctuaries in Asia.
 If you’re considering visiting one, read this first: ethical elephants, with a link to my Reader’s Digest article about elephants.
 AND stay tuned for a new article I’m writing now after an in-depth research trip to Thailand I took in December 2019.
 I thought I was well-informed about ethical elephant tourism, but I learned about a lot of myths I want to help bust.

 I’ve also summarized the hotels I reviewed for LuxuryAndBoutiqueHotels.com below, with links to the feature articles and to the hotels’ websites.